ussdeveloper/ssh-portal/README.md

 ## AI Assistant & Copilot Integration

+> **⚠️ CRITICAL WARNING FOR AI INTEGRATION ⚠️**
+>
+> **EXTREME CAUTION REQUIRED:**
+> - AI systems can execute DESTRUCTIVE commands without human oversight
+> - NEVER allow AI access to production servers or systems with valuable data
+> - AI may misinterpret instructions and execute harmful commands
+> - Always use ISOLATED, DISPOSABLE test environments only
+> - Monitor ALL AI actions closely and be prepared to interrupt
+> - Consider AI actions as POTENTIALLY DANGEROUS and unpredictable
+>
+> **ONLY use AI integration in:**
+> - Completely isolated virtual machines
+> - Docker containers that can be destroyed
+> - Local development environments with no important data
+> - Test servers that can be rebuilt from scratch
+>
+> **You have been warned - proceed with extreme caution!**

-SSH Portal is designed to work seamlessly with AI assistants and development copilots, making it an excellent tool for automated server management and deployment tasks.
+SSH Portal is designed to work seamlessly with AI assistants and development copilots, making it an excellent tool for automated server management and deployment tasks **in safe, isolated environments only**.

 ### 🤖 **AI Agent Integration**